spyder-ide/spyder-docs/doc/installation.rst

 .. rst-class:: fasb fa-first-aid

-*Run in to a problem installing or running Spyder?* Read our :ref:`Troubleshooting Guide <troubleshooting-guide>`.
+*Run in to a problem installing or running Spyder?* Read our :ref:`Troubleshooting Guide <troubleshooting-first-steps>`.

 .. rst-class:: fasb fa-globe